Paknodesarmy/Testnet-Guides/validator.md

 ##

 ### Once the synchronization process is complete, you can proceed to step 2.
-Or open a new terminal

 ## Step 2; Create validator